-Florida communities and lives are regularly harmed by the continued horrors of human trafficking that continue to plague cities throughout the United States.
-This illegal enterprise that makes profits off of the suffering of human beings has long permeated beyond the fringes of our communities.
+Communities and lives are regularly harmed by the continued horrors of human trafficking that plague cities throughout the United States.
+This illegal enterprise that makes a profit off of the suffering of human beings has long permeated beyond the fringes of our communities.

-Hotels are regularly found to be sites favored by human traffickers and sex traffickers for their illegal activities.
-This has raised questions and led to legal action regarding the profiting from and contribution towards assisting or turning a blind eye to sex traffickers.
+Hotels are regular sites favored by human traffickers and sex traffickers for their illegal activities.
+This has raised questions leading to legal action regarding the profit from and contribution towards assisting or ignoring sex traffickers.

 Seeking Justice For Victims of Human Trafficking

 Survivors of human trafficking have the right to ensure that those whose negligence aided their captors and contributed to their suffering are held accountable for their actions via lawsuits.
-Hotels are one of the most common sites of human trafficking where individuals kept in captivity are forced into sexual slavery for the profit of their captors.
-While hotels are expected to offer guests a high degree of privacy and are not held to a standard of knowing every single detail of their guest’s activities.
-Yet, the extent of reported human trafficking activity by survivors and investigators, paints a picture of negligence that ensured these businesses are liable for the suffering and damages of sexual exploitation victims.
-They have simply turned a blind eye to obvious human rights violations.
+Hotels are one of the most common sites of human trafficking, where individuals kept in captivity are forced into sexual slavery for the profit of their captors.

-Slavery is still a modern problem that hundreds of thousands of human trafficking victims each year in the United States.
-The Trafficking Victims Protection Act of 2000 (TVPA) defines “severe forms of human trafficking” as: The recruitment, harboring, transportation, provision, or obtaining of a person for
+Slavery is still a modern problem for hundreds of thousands of human trafficking victims each year in the United States.
+The Trafficking Victims Protection Act of 2000 (TVPA) defines “severe forms of human trafficking” as the recruitment, harboring, transportation, provision, or obtaining of a person for:

-Florida is in a unique position where two of its major economies inadvertently feed the issue of human trafficking.
-Tourism creates an environment where human traffickers can offer their captives to the many travelers that come to our state.
-Florida agriculture has a demand for cheap and plentiful labor that traffickers can supply.
+The agriculture industry has a demand for cheap and plentiful labor that traffickers can supply.
 Many of the folks willing to work for unconscionably low wages often fall victim to forced labor and other human rights violations.